Black & White

-He and his family are skilled recruiters of new adherents and are experts in sophisticated techniques of manipulation and persuasion, more commonly called brainwashing.
+He and his family are skilled recruiters of new adherents and experts in sophisticated manipulation and persuasion techniques, more commonly called brainwashing.
 They are able to induce the members of their congregation to become totally, or almost totally, dependent on their spiritual leader for most of their major life decisions.

 His cult-like dogma is opposed by one young woman who sees the damage being done to the people in her small town by the preacher’s ever-increasing domination.
-She is baffled and frightened by what she sees happening to her mother and step-father and her friends, and along with her younger brother, publicly resists the power and control exerted by the man who insists upon being known as the Prophet.
+She is baffled and frightened by what she sees happening to her mother, stepfather, and friends.
+Along with her younger brother, she publicly resists the power and control exerted by the man who insists on being known as the Prophet.
 Their resistance will end in tragedy.

 - M. S